roblascelles/CKOChallenge/approach.md

 ## Assumptions

+* The Payment Gateway will be high volume, combined with high latency (due the time taken for acquiring banks to process authorisations).
-* The acquiring bank doesn't have to be out-of-process.
+* For the exercise, the acquiring bank doesn't have to be out-of-process.
 So we can just have a simple class for now, rather than another API accessible over HTTP.
 * We could support multiple acquiring banks, but it seems prudent to just have a single bank initially.
 * We’ll ignore any payment authentication concerns (i.e 3DS) - so the response from the acquiring bank will either be authorised, or declined (and maybe processing errors).
 * the API can be exposed on HTTP for now, ignoring any security concerns.